conekta/conekta-.net/docs/PaymentLinkApi.md

             config.AccessToken = "YOUR_BEARER_TOKEN";

             var apiInstance = new PaymentLinkApi(config);
-            var id = 6307a60c41de27127515a575;  // string | identifier
+            var id = 6307a60c41de27127515a575;  // string | Identifier of the resource
-            var smsCheckoutRequest = new SmsCheckoutRequest(); // SmsCheckoutRequest | requested field for sms checkout var acceptLanguage = es;  // string | use for knowing which language to use (optional)  (default to es)
+            var smsCheckoutRequest = new SmsCheckoutRequest(); // SmsCheckoutRequest | requested field for sms checkout var acceptLanguage = es;  // string | Use for knowing which language to use (optional)  (default to es)

             try
             {
-                // sends an sms
+                // Send an sms
                 CheckoutResponse result = apiInstance.SmsCheckout(id, smsCheckoutRequest, acceptLanguage);
                 Debug.WriteLine(result);
             }